miltonsim/SCDF-IBM-Hackathon-2020/README.md

 ## Description
 Problem Statement: **Integrating with a smart environment**

+Problem Statement: Integrating with a smart environment

-Our solution plans to tap on the expansive network of CCTVs in Singapore to detect fires using the power of Machine Learning.
+Our solution plans to tap on the expansive network of CCTVs in Singapore to detect fires and falls using the power of Machine Learning (ML).

-In event that a fire is detected, an immediate notification would be sent to the HQ with a live feed of the fire, allowing the commanders to make crucial decisions such as how many firefighters should be dispatched, what type of fire equipments would be effective.
+In an unfortunate situation when a fire is detected, an immediate notification would be sent to the HQ with a live feed of the fire, allowing the commanders to make crucial decisions such as how many firefighters should be dispatched, what type of fire equipments would be effective.

+Moreover, a notification will also be sent with the live feed when the ML has detected a person who has fell, enabling SCDF to scramble the appropriate resources to provide aid.

-This solution hopes to reduce the time taken to respond to a fire threat, reducing casualties and possible financial losses.
+This solution hopes to reduce the time taken to respond to a fire threat, reduce casualties and possible financial losses.

 ## Pitch Video
 [![Pitch Video on Youtube](https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)